NATO denounces Russian incursion into Turkish airspace

 Over the past year, NATO has repeatedly accused Moscow of sending planes to violate the airspace of the alliance's member countries in Europe.

-Speaking during a trip to Spain, U.S. Defense Secretary Ashton Carter compared Moscow's effort to bolster Assad to tethering itself to a sinking ship.
+Speaking during a trip to Spain, U.S. Defence Secretary Ashton Carter compared Moscow's effort to bolster Assad to tethering itself to a sinking ship.

 "By taking military action in Syria against moderate groups targets, Russia has escalated the civil war," Carter said.